Inference for Generative Capsule Models: Variational Inference

-{For any pair of points on one of the templates we can try matching these to every possible pair of $M(M-1)$ points in the scene.
+For the constellations problem, we can try matching any pair of points on one of the templates to every possible pair of $M(M-1)$ points in the scene.
 The key insight is that a pair of known points is sufficient to compute the 4-dimensional $\y_k$ vector in the case of similarity transformations.
-In general the minimal number of points needed is known as the size of the basis; for example a three-point basis would be required for a general affine transform in 2D.
 Using the transformation $\hat{\y}_k$, we can then \emph{predict} the location of the remaining parts of the template, and \emph{check} if these are actually present.
 If so, this provides evidence for the existence of $T_k$ and $\hat{\y}_k$.
-After considering the $M(M-1)$ subsets, it then combines the identified instantiations to give an overall explanation of the scene.
-A summary of the algorithm is given in Algorithm~\ref{alg:geometric_hashing}.}
+After considering the $M(M-1)$ subsets, the algorithm then combines the identified instantiations to give an overall explanation of the scene.
+Details of RANSAC for the constellations problem are given in supp.\ mat.\ \ref{sec:supp_RANSAC}.

+For the faces data, each part has location, scale and orientation information, so a single part is sufficient to instantiate the whole object geometrically.
+For the appearance, we follow the procedure for inference in a factor analysis model with missing data, as given in \citet{williams-nash-nazabal-19}, to predict $\y^a_k$ given the appearance of the single part.